Top 5 Largest Ports in the UK [Updated: Jan 2022]

 In this article, we rank the five largest British ports, according to annual TEU volume and number of cargo.
 Because of their large annual traffic, these large ports are also some of the busiest in the booming UK maritime industry.

 More popularly known as the Immingham docks, the Port of Immingham is the largest port among the UK ports, having moved over 55.6 million tonnes of cargo in 2018 and 55.1 million tonnes in 2019.
 The Immingham port is one of the leading port complexes in the UK, considering its position as a major port on the East Coast.

 The Port of Immingham contributes billions of dollars to the country’s economy each year, thanks to its vast shipment of goods and services, including:

 - Liquid Bulk

 - Steel and other metals

 The Immingham port constitutes an important part of the supply chain in the United Kingdom.
-The port was under development in 2019 to 2020, in efforts to expand its capacity and cut emissions.
+The port was under development from 2019 to 2020, in an effort to expand its capacity and cut emissions.
 The project, referred to as “Project Pilgrim,” was dedicated $42 million to achieve its goals.